jrtech-org/rules-engine/README.md

-# rules-engine
+# Simple Rules Engine
-Rules engine with Java8
+A simple rules engine library that runs on the JVM (Java8).